ronaldtorres/website/_posts/2015-10-14-implementing-a-reactive-collection-property.md

 ---
 layout: post
-title: Implementing a Collection Property for ReactiveCocoa
+title: Implementing a Mutable Collection Property for ReactiveCocoa
-excerpt: "These are the steps I followed to create a Collection Property for ReactiveCocoa.
+excerpt: "These are the steps I followed to create a Mutable Collection Property for ReactiveCocoa.
 Very useful if you want to get events about changes produced in a collection"
 modified: 2015-10-14
 tags: [reactivecocoa, reactive, cocoa, stream, signals]
 comments: true